-With the advent of serverless computing, it is possible to start quickly by avoiding DevOps needed for resource allocation for managing scale.
-Collection happens on edge devices, so nothing changes for that stage.
-The rest of the stages can be replaced with their serverless counterparts from a cloud service provider.
+With the advent of serverless computing, it is possible to start quickly by avoiding DevOps.
+Various components in the architecture can be replaced by their serverless counterparts from the chosen cloud service provider.

 Production can be the graveyard of un-operationalized analytics and machine learning.
 If you do not invest in 24x7 monitoring of the health of the pipeline that raises alerts whenever some trend thresholds are breached, it may become defunct without anyone noticing.

 Be mindful that engineering and OpEx are not the only costs.
-Also consider time, opportunity, and stress costs while designing and prioritising.
+While deciding architecture, consider time, opportunity, and stress costs too.

 Operationalising a data pipeline can be tricky.
 Here are some tips that I have learned the hard way:

 - Scale Data Engineering before scaling Data Science team.
 ML wagons can’t run without first laying railroads.